What's My Name? (EP)

 What's My Name? is the ninth extended play by South Korean girl group T-ara.
-It was released on June 14, 2017, by MBK Entertainment and distributed by Interpark.
+It was released on 14 June 2017, by MBK Entertainment and distributed by Interpark.
 The EP was released in six versions: a normal edition containing the group songs; an edition of each member with their solo songs; and a digital edition with all the songs, group and solo.
-A music video for the title track was also released on June 14.
+A music video for the title track was also released on 14 June.
 This is the first release since the departure of members Soyeon and Boram and the final release by T-ara under MBK Entertainment.

-The EP was a commercial success peaking at number 4 on the Gaon Album Chart.
+The EP peaked at number four on the Gaon Album Chart.
 The various versions of the EP have sold over 39,453 physical copies combined as of July 2017.